RayanAlim/STA302/README.md

 ## Overview of Paper

-This paper analyzes how houshold income distribution across different neighbourhoods in Toronto.
-It further dives into the different tpes of crimes(theft, auto-theft assault etc.), to look at the possible relationships between crime rates, crime types and household income level for each neighbourhood.
+This paper analyzes household income distribution across different neighborhoods in Toronto.
+It further dives into the different types of crimes(theft, auto-theft assault etc.), to look at the possible relationships between crime rates, crime types and household income level for each of Toronto's 158 neighborhoods.
+Data used was obtained from Toronto Open Data.

+The analysis is conducted through Posit Cloud using "R version 4.3.2 (2023-10-31)

+LLM Usage Statement: No LLM's were used in the making of this paper.

 ## File Structure